The MacMahon Master Theorem for right quantum superalgebras and higher Sugawara operators for

 For each $a=1,\dots,k$ the supertrace $\str_a$ with respect to the $a$-th copy of $\End\CC^{m|n}$ in \eqref{tenprk} is the linear map \ben \str_a: \big(\End\CC^{m|n}\big)^{\ot\ts k}\ot\Mc_{m|n} \to \big(\End\CC^{m|n}\big)^{\ot\ts k-1}\ot\Mc_{m|n}, \een defined by \ben \bal \str_a:x_1\ot\dots \ot x_{a-1}&\ot e_{ij}\ot x_{a+1}\ot \dots\ot x_k\ot y\\ {}&{}\mapsto \de_{ij}\ts x_1\ot\dots \ot x_{a-1}\ot x_{a+1} \ot \dots\ot x_k\ot y\ts(-1)^{\bi}. \eal \een In the case $k=1$ this definition clearly agrees with \eqref{supertr}.
 The subscripts like $\str^{}_{1,\dots,k}$ of the supertrace will indicate that it is taken over the copies $1,2,\dots,k$ of the superalgebra $\End\CC^{m|n}$ in \eqref{tenprk}.
 The following cyclic property of the supertrace will often be used: if $X=[x_{ij}]$ and $Y=[y_{ij}]$ are even matrices with pairwise super-commuting entries, $[x_{ij},y_{kl}]=0$, then \ben \str(XY-YX)=0. \een

 We will need the properties of Manin matrices given in the next proposition.
-In the even case ($n=0$) they were formulated in \cite[Proposition~18]{cfr:ap} without a proof.
-So we supply our own argument.
+In the even case ($n=0$) they are formulated in \cite[Proposition~18]{cfr:ap}.
 Recall that $H_k$ and $A_k$ denote the respective images of the symmetrizer and antisymmetrizer in \eqref{tenprk}; see \eqref{symm}.

 \bpr We have the identities in the superalgebra \eqref{tenprk}, \beql{ak} A_k Z_1\dots Z_k A_k=A_k Z_1\dots Z_k \eeq and \beql{hk} H_k Z_1\dots Z_k H_k= Z_1\dots Z_k H_k. \eeq \epr